This post may contain affiliate links. See our disclosure policy.

 These Chicken Flautas are filled with chicken, salsa, and cheese and baked in the oven until crispy.
 Your whole family will love this easy, delicious recipe.

 These Chicken Flautas are a staple at my house.
-Not only do I make them for dinner, but I also make batches and store them in the fridge for quick after school snacks.
+Not only do I make them for dinner, but I also make batches and store them in the fridge for quick after school snacks or a last minute appetizer.
 They are so easy to make and more substantial than some of the other snacks my kids might reach for in the pantry.
 Flautas are also a great game day food.
 You don’t need utensils to eat them and they aren’t messy.

 Homemade vs. Store Bought

-This recipe reminds me of the Costco Chicken Flautas.
+This chicken flautas recipe reminds me of the Costco Chicken Flautas.
 While those store-bought versions are convenient to purchase already made, there are some advantages to making your own at home.
 First, making your own is definitely the healthier option.
-We bake our flautas instead of frying them.
+We bake our flautas instead of frying them in vegetable oil in a skillet.
 Corn tortillas, whole wheat tortillas, and low carb tortillas can all be used in this recipe.
+You can also air fry them for that crispy outer texture.
+Use tongs to lift them out of the pan and cool on a paper towel before serving.
 Second, making your own at home is more economical.
 The last time I looked at my area Costco, a package of 16 flautas cost $9.49.
 You can make a lot of these Chicken Flautas at home for that amount.

 What Kind of Chicken Should I Use?